occhristian/occhristian.github.io/_posts/2025-08-18-beginners-guide-to-getting-started-in-crypto-with-telegram.md

 Things happen **very fast** in crypto.

 One second can make a huge difference.
-I learned the hard way while using Phantom to trade tokens on DEX platforms.
+I learned the hard way while using DEX wallets (Solflare, Phantom, etc) to trade tokens on DEX platforms.

 You're still filling out the form, and boom — the price has already changed.
 Ever tried refreshing Phantom and it still shows the old price while the token is crashing or mooning?

 That all changed for me when I discovered **Trojan Bot** in 2024.

-There are other bots (Maestro, Bonkbot, SolSniper, etc), but Trojan Bot feels like home.
+I have tried other bots (Maestro, Bonkbot, SolSniper, etc), and while they're good, I believe [Trojan Bot](https://t.me/achilles_trojanbot?start=r-cwxander) has the most features and an intuitive UI, is normie-friendly, and for me, feels like home.
 I know every button and shortcut like the back of my hand.

 And now… I’ll show you how to use it too.

+Do you have Telegram?
+Then you're ready to begin!

 ---